Human-inspired Episodic Memory for Infinite Context LLMs: Experiments

 \paragraph{Comparison with KV-retrieval-based LLMs} At the time of writing, InfLLM is considered to be the SOTA KV-retrieval method on long-context benchmarks (LongBench, $\infty$-Bench), as well as being the only method which uses group-based k-NN retrieval in LLMs on such benchmarks.
 We, therefore, employ this model as our first baseline for comparison with our own methods.

 Results on both benchmarks (Table \ref{tab:main_result}) show that our method is able to improve on InfLLM across 5 different base LLMs, $80\%$ of individual task groups of LongBench and on the overall average.
-Note that the table shows the best single method in terms of overall performance for each ablation.
-Looking at individual task performance across all experiments, EM-LLM is able to surpass InfLLM in all tasks (see Appendix~\ref{appdx:tables}).
+Note that the table shows the best single method in terms of overall performance for each ablation (see Appendix~\ref{appdx:tables} for all ablations in methods).
+Looking at individual task performance across all ablations in methods, EM-LLM is able to surpass InfLLM in all tasks.
 Notably, we see an especially large jump in performance in the retrieval (\textit{Passage}, \textit{KV}, \textit{Passkey}, \textit{Number}) and QA (\textit{Narrative}, \textit{Qasper}, \textit{MultiField}, \textit{Hotpot}, \textit{2Wiki} and \textit{Musique}) tasks across all ablations, with up to a $40\%$ and $29.7\%$ improvement over InfLLM respectively.
 Such tasks require the model to identify and retrieve specific information within the input sequence, a challenging test for the model's ability to accurately recall a wide range of detailed information from a large context concurrently.
 This substantial improvement highlights the effectiveness of our event segmentation method in enhancing long-term memory recall and retrieval accuracy in LLMs.

 \paragraph{Comparison with RAG and full-context LLMs}